 Trinational Pampa MapBiomas initiative was created to produce LULC annual maps for the Pampa biome corresponding to Argentina, Brazil and Uruguay territories.
 Other phytogeographic regions closed or interspersed with Pampa were partially added to allow a better regional delimitation.
-Thus, a neighboring area of Espinal phytogeographic province, around the Pampa biome, as well as the Paranaense phytogeographic province, located both in Argentina were also included (Figure 1).
+Thus, in Argentina, a neighboring area of Espinal phytogeographic province and Paranaense phytogeographic province were also included (Figure 1).

-The total mapped area was 109,21 million hecteres (Mha), being 83,81 Mha in the Pampa (21%), 23,15 Mha in the Espinal (77%) and 2,25 Mha in the Paraná river delta (2%).
+The total mapped area was 109.21 million hectares (Mha), being 83.81 Mha in the Pampa (21%), 23.15 Mha in the Espinal (77%) and 2.25 Mha in the Paraná river delta (2%).

 Figure 1.
-Region of interest mapped in the Trinational MapBiomas Pampa initiative (collection 3), including the typical areas of the Pampa, Espinal, and Parana river Delta.
+Region of interest mapped in the Trinational MapBiomas Pampa initiative (collection 4), including the typical areas of the Pampa, Espinal, and Parana river Delta.